radius-project/design-notes/tools/2024-06-gitops-feature-spec.md

 <!-- **Risk Name** – summary of risk.
 Mitigation plan if known.
 If it is not yet known, no problem. -->
 Dependencies - Flux, ArgoCD, future GitOps tools/platforms.

 The primary risk, per the question below, is whether an abstracted, generalizable extensibility model for GitOps is feasible.
+Preliminary investigation tells us that it is feasible via a Kubernetes controller.

 ## Key assumptions to test and questions to answer
 <!-- If you are making assumptions that, if incorrect, would cause us to significantly alter our approach to this scenario, make them explicit here.
 Also call out how / when you plan to validate key assumptions. -->